TheArturthur/CoppermindScraper/Cosmere/Lift.md

 The herald [[Nale\|Nale]] has been hunting Lift for some time by the time of the Bronze Palace heist, though she only knows him by a moniker she gave him, "Darkness".
 As with all non-[[Skybreaker\|Skybreaker]] surgebinders, he's initially highly antagonistic, and attempts to kill her, under the pretense of executing her for thievery.
 However, he gives up on it after she is pardoned by the [[Prime Aqasix\|Prime Aqasix]].
 Lift, however, does not forget him, and spends some time attempting to track him down by rumours and reports after he leaves Azimir.
 When she locates him in Yeddaw, she leaves the palace to find him again and protect other people from him.
 It's only in Yeddaw that Lift finds out that Darkness is, in fact, a [[Herald\|Herald]].
 After tracking him down again, the two have a confrontation where Lift manages to bring him back to a semblance of sanity and get him to acknowledge that the [[True Desolation\|True Desolation]] is here.
 Though she's naturally afraid of him, she's capable of reaching out to him, even giving him a hug as he breaks down.
 However, his own thoughts on her are unclear.

+### Gift
+Rock's son [[Gift\|Gift]] seems to have a crush on Lift, something both she and Wyndle seem to be aware of.
+Gift leaves out baskets of food for Lift to "steal", though she likes to pretend he does not know she is taking them.
+This is undercut by Gift leaving a note reading "love" in one of the baskets.
+Though Wyndle encourages Lift to talk to Gift, her desire to avoid growing up makes her hesitant.

+### The Stormfather
+The Stormfather is infuriated by her existence, claiming that her powers, granted to her by the Nightwatcher, were made specifically to defy his own will.

 ## Development
 Lift is a character that [[Brandon Sanderson\|Brandon Sanderson]] has had in his head for quite a while.
 She is a classic example of what he is hoping to do with a broader series, such as the [[Stormlight Archive\|Stormlight Archive]].
 With the extra space a multi-book series allows, he wanted to create a world full of cultures and characters that are less common in fantasy and science fiction.
 Lift is an outgrowth of this desire, as Sanderson wanted the [[Knights Radiant\|Knights Radiant]] to be something different than classical European knights -- young, white men swearing oaths of chivalry and valor.
 Rather, he was looking for a character that would be interesting and popular, but no-one's first idea when they thought of a knight.
 Lift, a thirteen year old girl on a thieving crew with a weird sense of morality, is the result of that.
 Sanderson hopes that playing with concepts like these, and stretching our ideas of what a fantasy book and it's characters should look like will allow him to avoid the staleness that is a common complaint in science fiction and fantasy.
 Sanderson decided to write an interlude featuring Lift in *Words of Radiance* as a sort of "seed" for her future appearances.
-She is one of the flashback characters for the second five book arc in the Stormlight Archive, something that Sanderson has planned for a long time.
-As such, she will become even more prominent as the series continues.
+She is the flashback character for Stormlight Archive Six.As such, she will become even more prominent as the series continues.
 Sanderson intends to perhaps even write a few more short stories featuring Lift before he publishes her books.

 ## Trivia
 There are foods Lift hates, but they are hard to find, though bacon is one of them.